 If the VPI Range is from 0-127, then the VCI range cannot exceed 32-127.

-Interval: Intervals for the Aggregator Port termination and Cross-Connect vary by SBC-13STATE region and are as set forth in SBC-13STATE’s commercial ABBS Agreements in place with its wholesale customers.
+Interval: Intervals for the Aggregator Port termination and Cross-Connect vary by AT&T-13STATE region and are as set forth in AT&T-13STATE’s commercial ABBS Agreements in place with its wholesale customers.
 The ASR for these elements must be completed five (5) business days prior to first order for end user elements outlined below, unless otherwise specified in Carrier’s ABBS Commercial Agreement.

 High Level Service Order Flow: